With new 2020 MacBook Air now unveiled, these discounts are now coming to older models

 A greatest-hits compilation of MacBook features, the new 16-inch MacBook Pro features a bigger screen, with a higher resolution; upgrades to processor, GPU, RAM and storage options; and a much-improved keyboard.
 This isn't the largest discount we've even seen -- that would be the $300 discount from a weeks back -- but it's a solid deal on the entry-level configuration.
 Read our 16-inch MacBook Pro review.

-Discuss: With new 2020 MacBook Air now unveiled, these discounts are coming to older models
+Discuss: With new 2020 MacBook Air now unveiled, discounts are coming to older models

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.